 Rocky Mountain Resources Industrials (RMR) is proposing to expand the existing Transfer Trail limestone quarry from the current 20 acres to a highly visible open pit mine of 321 acres.

-The quarry and all of the expansion area are on public land managed by the U.S. Bureau of Land Management.
-We have a say in what happens!
+The quarry and the expansion area are all on public land

-Mining impacts to our environment are unacceptable
+Mining impacts are unacceptable

 The quarry expansion would create a barren scar up to the horizon line and nearly a mile wide – a wound that would never heal.
 Other daily impacts include truck traffic, noise, dust, glaring lights, air pollution, carbon emissions, and destruction of a forested slope and wildlife habitat.
-(Red areas are the quarry expansion area.)
-Learn more.

-Help us stop the limestone quarry expansion
+Help us stop the mine expansion

-Learn about the proposal put forth by Rocky Mountain Resources Industrials, track the permitting process, and find out how you can make a difference.
+The quarry and all of the expansion area are on public lands managed by the U.S. Bureau of Land Management.
+We have a say in what happens!
+Learn about the proposal put forth by Rocky Mountain Resources, track the permitting process, and find out how you can make a difference.